 - Check yourself and your pets for ticks any time you and/or your dogs have spent time outdoors where ticks reside.
 Here’s how to check for ticks on your body.

 - Save any ticks that you remove — in case you eventually experience a rash or you start to have any unusual health symptoms.
+These days, most doctors have access to the tests to check ticks for diseases.
+You could also send the tick out for tick testing, but this generally isn’t recommended.

 I like to help people find unique ways to do things in order to save time & money — so I write about “outside the box” ideas that most wouldn’t think of.
 As a lifelong dog owner, I often share my best tips for living with and training dogs.
 I worked in Higher Ed over 10 years before switching gears to pursue activities that I’m truly passionate about.
 I’ve worked at a vet, in a photo lab, and at a zoo — to name a few.
 I enjoy the outdoors via bicycle, motorcycle, Jeep, or RV.
 You can always find me at the corner of Good News & Fun Times as publisher of The Fun Times Guide (32 fun & helpful websites).